Gävleborg County

-Gävleborg County (Gävleborgs län) is a county or län on the Baltic Sea coast of Sweden.
+Gävleborg County (Gävleborgs län, /sv/) is a county or län on the Baltic Sea coast of Sweden.
 It borders the counties of Uppsala, Västmanland, Dalarna, Jämtland, and Västernorrland.
 The capital is Gävle.

 Provinces

 Gävleborg County encompasses the provinces of Gästrikland and Hälsingland, except for the northwestern part of the latter which is located in Jämtland County, most notably Ytterhogdal.
 Hamra församling (Hamra parish), in northeast Dalarna is also part of Gävleborg County.

 Geography

 Gävleborg county is in eastern-central Sweden on the coast of the Gulf of Bothnia.
 It is made up of Dalarna, the majority of Hälsingland, and the traditional landskap (province) of Gästrikland.
 From a flat, level coast, it rises inland toward forested highland.